tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 ~~~~~~~~~~~
 Text can be added by using the **Type** tool (|type|).

-.. note:: It is also possible to work with editable and animatable text in Tahoma through the use of the **Text Iwa** effect.
+.. note:: It is also possible to work with editable and animatable text in Tahoma2D through the use of the **Text Iwa** effect.
 For more information, please see  :ref:`Text Iwa <text_iwa>`  .

 In the tool options bar you can set the following: